Helix128/EasyAsync/README.md

 # TODO: proper readme

 # EasyAsync
-## A library to easily make use of both ESP32's cores
+## ESP32 async task library with ease of use in mind